survivejs/react-book/manuscript/02_developing_with_webpack.md

 Faster development specific options such as `cheap-module-eval-source-map` and `eval` produce lower quality sourcemaps.
 Especially `eval` is fast and is the most suitable for large projects.

-It is possible you may need to enable sourcemaps at your browser for this to work.
+It is possible you may need to enable sourcemaps in your browser for this to work.
 See [Chrome](https://developer.chrome.com/devtools/docs/javascript-debugging) and [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map) instructions for further details.

-Configuration could contain more sections such as these based on your needs.
+The configuration could contain more sections based on your needs.
 Later on we'll develop another section to generate a production build.

 ## Linting the Project

 I discuss linting in detail in the *Linting in Webpack* chapter.
-Consider integrating the setup to your project to save some time.
-It will allow you to pick certain categories of errors earlier.
+Consider integrating that setup into your project to save some debugging time.
+It will allow you to pick up certain categories of errors earlier.

 ## Conclusion

 In this chapter you learned to build an effective development configuration using Webpack.
-Webpack deals with the heavy lifting for you now.
-The current setup can be expanded to support more scenarios.
+With this configuration Webpack deals with the heavy lifting for you.
+The current setup can be expanded to support even more scenarios.
 Next, we will see how to expand it to work with React.